 KingCamp COMPASS Awning Sun Shelter Auto Canopy Camper Trailer Tent Roof Top for Beach, SUV, MPV, Hatchback, Minivan, Sedan, Camping, Outdoor, Anti-uv Tents, Waterproof, Portable. $97.99

 Front Canopy – On our Pop Up we had a great cabana we loved so that was hard to find at a good price so this is what I came up with.
 Canopy and room.
 For Door side of camper.
 Hoping the height will work with the camper door. $129.00

 Two Door Canopy Room – $99.00

 Flame King (KT20MNT) Dual RV Propane Cylinder Rack for front mount. $27.73

 Also one of the last things will be adding an outside exterior graphics image gallery on the white siding to make it pop.
 And you know there will be a few lightning bolts.

 That’s the plan so far.
 Hope you will follow along.

-DISCLOSURE: This post contains affiliate links, which means that if you click a product link and buy anything from the merchant, we will receive a commission fee.
+DISCLOSURE: This post contains affiliate links, which means that if you click a product link and buy anything from the merchant, we will receive a small commission fee.
 The price you pay remains the same, affiliate link or not.